prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 It is worth to noting that querying 10,000 series is not a great idea, even for Prometheus native HTTP `query_range` endpoint, as your browser simply will not be happy fetching, storing and rendering hundreds of megabytes of data.
-Additionally, for dashboards and rendering purposes it is not practical to have that much data.
-That's why usually we craft queries that have no more than 20 series.
+Additionally, for dashboards and rendering purposes it is not practical to have that much data, as humans can't possibly read it.
+That is why usually we craft queries that have no more than 20 series.

 This is great, but a very common technique is to compose queries in such way that query returns **aggregated** 20 series, however underneath the query engine has to touch potentially thousands of series to evaluate the response (e.g when using [aggregators](https://prometheus.io/docs/prometheus/latest/querying/operators/#aggregation-operators)).
-That's why systems like Thanos, which among other data, uses TSDB data from remote read, it's very often the case that the request is heavy.
+That is why systems like Thanos, which among other data, uses TSDB data from remote read, it's very often the case that the request is heavy.

 ## Solution